10 Most Instagrammable Places in Mexico City

 Climb a towering skyscraper

-Torre Latinoamerica is a massive skyscraper city centre that reaches a height of 545 feet and is complete with an observation deck you can look out from.
+Torre Latinoamerica is a massive skyscraper downtown that reaches a height of 545 feet and is complete with an observation deck you can look out from.
 This skyscraper’s observation deck wraps around the entire building and can offer views far into the distance, so you can see all of Mexico City from its vantage points.

 The building itself is remarkably sturdy.
 Mexico City is prone to seismic activity, but this skyscraper remains standing even after going through an 8.1 magnitude earthquake in 1985.
 You can find this skyscraper towering over everything else in the city’s historic district.